Altinn/altinn-studio-docs/content/app/development/data/data-model/_index.en.md

 ## Edit data model
 {{% notice warning %}}
 This functionality is under development and will be limited.
-Functionality is added continuously, and new functinality will be documented when it is ready.
+Functionality is added continuously, and new functionality will be documented when it is ready.
 {{% /notice %}}

 To edit a model, select that model from the models dropdown in the top toolbar.
 Then click _Edit_